 But how does veganism come into play?
 Aren’t tattoos vegan by default?
 Sadly, the answer is no.

 From the inks, to the tools, to the cleaning products, the tattoo you’ve painfully sat through may involve animal by-products.
-Unless you ensure to get a vegan tattoo, you might be stuck with a sore and permanent reminder that your new ink isn’t 100% cruelty-free.
+Unless you make sure you get vegan tattoos, you might be stuck with a sore and permanent reminder that your new ink isn’t 100% cruelty-free.

-Don’t worry though – this guide has got you covered!
-From the vegan inks, vegan tattoo artists, and fully vegan tattoo shops, we’ll make sure your next ink appointment is ethical.
+Don’t worry though – this guide has you covered!
+From the vegan inks, tattoo artists, and fully vegan shops, we’ll make sure your next ink appointment is ethical.
 We can’t guarantee it will be painless, but at least the animals will be spared from harm.

 Vegan Tattoos – How & Where to Get a Cruelty-Free Tattoo!